hodanov/docker-template-go/README.md

 ## Requirements

-The app requires the following to run:
+This requires the following to run:

 - Docker
 - Docker Compose